Who should attend:

 Level:

-Beginner - Intermediate - Advanced (we will have special evening classes available in addition to the day workshop for beginners)
+Beginner - Intermediate -(we will have special evening classes available in addition to the day workshop for hands-on use and training with the equipment)

 Register here: Course registration